PageGroup: Operations

 PageGroup is a provider of permanent, contract and temporary recruitment for clerical professionals, qualified professionals and executives across various disciplines.
-The company has four operational brands: Michael Page, Page Executive, Page Personnel and Page Outsourcing.
+The company has five operational brands: Michael Page, Page Executive, Page Personnel, Page Outsourcing and Page Contracting.
 The company operates in 36 countries globally.

+As of August 2025, accountancy recruitment accounts for 40 per cent of the company's revenue.